-I have worked as a pianist and organist in various capacities since I was a teenager in the 1960s, including work as a church organist and director, solo performance, soloist and chorus accompaniment, and studio musician work.
-My performance experience includes the classical piano and organ repertoire, and performances in rock, jazz, and other genres.
+I have worked as a pianist and organist in various capacities since I was a teenager in the 1960s, including work as a church organist and director, solo performance, accompanist, and studio musician.
+My performance experience includes the classical piano and organ repertoire, jazz, blues, rock, and other genres.

 I earned a bachelor's degree in piano performance at Syracuse University, and a master's degree in music education and piano performance at The Hartt School of Music.
 I completed graduate work at Central Connecticut State University leading to an additional teaching endorsement in elementary education.
 I have taken various computer science courses as well.